equihuam/miro2bayesNet/README.md

 identification of *implied conditional independence patterns*.
 This is done by `dagitty`, but you can subset them for convenience with `miro2bayes`.
-All you have to do is provide the name of one variable to select all implied conditional independences that relate to that variable.
+All you have to do is provide the name of one variable to select all implied conditional independence expressions that relate to that variable.
 The result is displayed as a web-page, to improve formatting and hopefully, usability.

 ``` r
 cond_indepOnvar(datos_miro, {variable})